mayurmarathe61/Mayur/README.md

 - 💬 Ask me about SQL, Power BI.
 - 📫 Reach me at Gmail - mayurmarathe61@gmail.com
 - 🔗 Connect with me at LinkedIn - www.linkedin.com/in/mayur-marathe-212432239
-- ❤️ I love learning new things!
+- ❤️ I love learning new things.